confio/tgrade-contracts/contracts/tgrade-valset/README.md

         /// Address to unjail.
 Optional, as if not provided it is assumed to be the sender of the
         /// message (for convenience when unjailing self after the jail period).
         operator: Option<String>,
     },
+    /// To be called by admin only.
+Slashes a given address (by forwarding slash to both rewards
+    /// contract and engagement contract)
+    Slash {
+        addr: String,
+        portion: Decimal,
+    },
 }